 Key points about colds

 • A cold is a viral infection that affects your head and chest, including your nose, throat, sinuses and ears.
-It is not the same as influenza (the flu).
+It's not the same as influenza (the flu).

-• Cold symptoms develop slowly and usually last 1–2 weeks.
+• Cold symptoms develop slowly and usually last 1 to 2 weeks.

 • Because a cold is caused by a virus, antibiotics won’t help (they kill bacteria, not viruses).
-However, there are things you can do to make you feel better.
+However, there are things you can do to feel better.

-• For most people, a cold will not usually lead to any more serious illness.
+• For most people, a cold won't lead to any more serious illness.

-• You can treat most colds with rest and drinking lots of fluids such as water, but know when to see a doctor.
+• You can treat most colds with rest and drinking lots of fluids such as water, but know when to see a healthcare provider.

 Woman blowing nose wrapped up on couch